AshfordHastings/BookService/README.md

     Admin Users can delete books, update book metadata Recommendations
     Book Downloads for both a user and all users are tracked and used to generate recommendations on new books to read.

+Events:
+    Poll the remote location to see if there are any new items to grab